-- know how to replicate any derivative instrument's cashflow either by other derivatives or by so-called underlying assets.
+- The student knows how to replicate any derivative instrument's cashflow either by other derivatives or by so-called underlying assets.

-- can apply specific models based on no-arbitrage pricing theory to value new kinds of derivative instruments.
+- The student can apply specific models based on no-arbitrage pricing theory to value new kinds of derivative instruments.

-- suggest proper use of derivatives for various hedging situations.
+- The student can suggest proper use of derivatives for various hedging situations.

-A student will be able to communicate knowledge, both written and orally to both academic and market specialists of derivatives and to assess risk connected to the use of basic derivatives.
+A student will be able to communicate knowledge, both written and orally to both academics and market specialists of derivatives and to assess risk connected to the use of basic derivatives.